Answered By: Keith Brisland Last Updated: Jul 20, 2017 Views: 8101

 At Mary Seacole Library, there are three designated group work study areas that can be booked at the Library Help Desk (0121 331 7071).

-If you are a registered disabled student there are dedicated rooms you can book in Curzon, Kenrick and Mary Seacole Libraries.
-These can be booked at the Help Desk in the relevant library during staffed hours.
+If you are a registered disabled student there are dedicated rooms you can book in Curzon, Kenrick and Mary Seacole Libraries if Student Affairs have identified you as needing a secure and accessible room.
+These rooms can be booked at the Help Desk in the relevant library during staffed hours.
+Please note that there are restrictions on the number of times the room at Curzon can be booked in one week.
+This is to enable the maximum number of students to be able to use the room.

 We understand study space is at a premium, but we encourage students to make use of all study space across the University.
 You can use libraries, social areas and free classrooms*, and you're not restricted to just your own campus or building.
 During busy times you might find a greater amount of study space by visiting different buildings.